Alun Rossiter: Riding career

 Rossiter began his British leagues career, riding a couple of times for Exeter Falcons on loan from Swindon Robins during the 1982 National League season, in addition to racing for Swindon in some junior fixtures.

-He improved significantly in 1983 for Exeter and secured a switch to Weymouth Wildcats for the 1984 season, which was also his breakthrough year with Swindon in the top division.
+Rossiter improved significantly in 1983 for Exeter and secured a switch to Weymouth Wildcats for the 1984 season, which was also his breakthrough year with Swindon in the top division.
 He was a regular British League rider afterwards and spent the 1985 season with Swindon and the 1986 season with Coventry Bees before returning to Swindon in 1987.

-In 1989, he returned to the National League after joining the Poole Pirates and was part of the team that won the League title in 1989 and 1990 and the Knockout Cup in 1990.
+In 1989, Rossiter returned to the National League after joining the Poole Pirates and was part of the team that won the League title in 1989 and 1990 and the Knockout Cup in 1990.
 He also won the British league title and Fours championship with Poole in 1994.

-He later raced for a number of clubs including Peterborough, Oxford and Wolverhampton and retired from racing after sustaining a serious knee injury during a crash in 2002.
+Rossiter later raced for a number of clubs including Peterborough, Oxford and Wolverhampton and retired from racing after sustaining a serious knee injury during a crash in 2002.

 Management career

 In 2003, Terry Russell bought the promoting rights for the Robins, and soon after Rossiter was installed as co-promoter and team manager.
 He was team manager of Coventry, when they won the 2010 league title and Swindon when they won the 2012 and 2017 league titles.

-From 2014 to 2019, he was the team manager of Great Britain.
+From 2014 to 2019, Rossiter was the team manager of Great Britain.